 This ensures the contacts are stored and managed centrally rather than by a single individual who may leave the university.

-- Delegate the contacts from that generic account to an appropriate individual or Google Group.
+- Delegate the contacts from that generic account to an appropriate individual or G Suite Group.

 - Tell those people about the delegated contacts, so they can delete any duplicates in their own account.

-For more information, see Delegate contacts on Google’s website.
+For more information, see Delegate contacts to an assistant.